Battlefield: Bad Company: Release

 "Find All Five" is a way for players to unlock specific weapons.
 The game's official website includes promotional events that give the player codes for unlockable weapons.
 These "Find All Five" weapons include the F2000 Belgian assault rifle, USAS-12 automatic shotgun, M60 general purpose machine gun, QBU-88 sniper rifle and silenced Uzi sub-machine gun.

 The five events from EA's website instructed users to participate in the Battlefield Veteran's program, check the player's stats online after playing the game, register for the BF newsletter, pre-order the game through participating stores, and get to rank 4 in the demo.

 Upon learning about this system, many players were angered as it meant that a potential in-game advantage would be given to players willing to pay extra money for pre-orders, or share their personal information when signing up for the newsletter.

 On 11 September 2008, Battlefield: Bad Companys website revealed that three of the Find All Five codes would be released due to lack of availability.
 These three guns were the QBU-88 Sniper Rifle, M60 Light Machine Gun and the Silenced Mini Uzi Sub-Machine Gun.
 The USAS12 Full-Automatic Shotgun code was leaked later.
 The F2000 Assault Rifle is being withheld as an exclusive weapon for veterans of the series.

+On 21 March 2023, it was announced that the game would be delisted from digital storefronts on 28 April, along with its sequel and Battlefield 1943.
+The servers were shut down on 8 December 2023.

+Reception

-ReceptionBattlefield: Bad Company received positive reviews.
-Professional reviews for the game have been very positive.
+Battlefield: Bad Company received positive reviews from critics.
 A large portion of praise went to the game's realistically destructible environments, impressive weapons, variety of gameplay and vehicles, and its "extraordinary" multiplayer gameplay.
-Criticism was mainly on a sluggish opening and graphics.IGN noted several flaws in the game, but still gave the game a very positive score of 8.6.
-Giant Bomb gave it a 5/5 saying, "It looks great, has fun characters, a load of interesting weaponry, and works nicely whether you're playing alone or with a squad."Official PlayStation Magazine gave 90 score noting "It's not the best-looking game, it's clunky in its controls, but it delivers where it counts with a fun experience that will keep you entertained through to its conclusion".
-GameSpot praised the game with a score of 8.5 "Great" noting "Battlefield Bad Company is the most fun, addictive shooter released so far this year".
+Criticism was mainly on a sluggish opening and graphics.IGN noted several flaws in the game, but still gave the game a very positive score of 8.6.Giant Bomb gave it a 5/5 saying, "It looks great, has fun characters, a load of interesting weaponry, and works nicely whether you're playing alone or with a squad."Official PlayStation Magazine gave it a score of 7 saying "[p]ersonality, guns and destruction are Bad Company's strongest cards and it plays them hard" while also noting the "killjoy" A.I. opponents with a "clairvoyant ability to spot you from what seems like miles away".GameSpot praised the game with a score of 8.5 ("Great"), noting that the game "is the most fun, addictive shooter released so far this year".

 1UP criticized the game's poor AI with an average score "75" saying "With a thumping sound and sudden cloud of dust, grenades erase whole sections of houses.
 Bullets, however, stop dead in the thinnest wood slat.
 But what Bad Company needs isn't a trip to a real-life firing range – it's its inflexible A.I. that requires the lessons".

 Sequel

-EA released Battlefield: Bad Company 2 in 2010.
+EA released a direct sequel, Battlefield: Bad Company 2, in March 2010.